ChetanKarwa/CampView/README.md

 ### Show Page

-* Review a restful route we have seen so far
+- Review a restful route we have seen so far
-* Add description to our campground model
+- Add description to our campground model
-* Show db.collection.drop()
+- Show db.collection.drop()
-* Add a show rooute/template
+- Add a show rooute/template

 ## Refactor mongoose code

-* Create a models directry
+- Create a models directry
-* Use module exports
+- Use module exports
-* Require everything correctly
+- Require everything correctly

 ### Add Seeds File

-* Add a seeds.js file
+- Add a seeds.js file
-* Run the seeds file every time the server starts
+- Run the seeds file every time the server starts

 ### Add a comment model!

-* Make our errors go away
+- Make our errors go away
-* Display comments on the campground page
+- Display comments on the campground page

+## Create New/Create
+- Discuss nested route
+- Add the comment new and create route
+- Add the new comment form